earthly/website/blog/_posts/2023-10-26-python-c-extension.md

 ## Conclusion

+In this final article, we saw how packaging a C extension requires extra configuration compared to pure Python.
 All the code for `mergefast`, and its earlier python implementation `mergeslow` are up on [github](https://github.com/earthly/mergefast).

-Of course, I have wrapped all these stages of building, local package installing, pushing to TestPyPi and pushing to actual PyPi inEarthfile targets.
+Of course, I have wrapped all these stages of building, local package installing, pushing to TestPyPi and pushing to actual PyPi in Earthfile targets.
 That way I don't need to head back to this tutorial each time to remember how to run each step.

 I hope this three part series is useful.
-This last stage, the python extension packaging was a little trickier then I thought it would be, but now that I've walked myself through it all makes a good amount of sense.
+This last stage, the python extension packaging was the most involved, but with the necessary background it all makes sense.

 It goes to show that behind the ease of `pip install` there is lots of unsexy but needed packaging, building and distribution work happening.